bright/new-www/_posts/2018-09-11-using-wasm-with-react.md

 ## Create canvas component

-The next thing we should do is to create a new react component with canvas and add the function to drawing.
+The next thing we should do is to create a new React component with canvas and add the function to drawing.

 For our new component we can create the new file: